 Leading the way in this change is Docker, an open-source utility that automates the deployment and management of programs inside software containers.
 Docker is also the center of the container ecosystem, with other solutions such as Kubernetes available for deploying containers through Docker in a computing cluster.

-TechRepublic's smart person's guide to Docker is a quick introduction to the software container platform.
-This "living" guide will be updated periodically as major version updates add functionality to Docker.
+TechRepublic’s cheat sheet about Docker is a quick introduction to the software container platform.
+This “living” guide will be updated periodically as major version updates add functionality to Docker.

 - What is Docker?
 Docker is an open-source utility that automates the deployment and management of programs inside software containers.